mxy680/anyvec/README.md

 - Audio bytes are sent to a transcription server (e.g., OpenAI Whisper).
 - The server returns the transcribed text, which is then vectorized.
-- Requires `whisper` and `ffmpeg` to be installed.

 **Video Files:**

 - The video is processed in two ways:
   1. **Audio Extraction & Transcription:**
-     - Audio is extracted from the video using MoviePy (`from moviepy import VideoFileClip`).
+     - Audio is extracted from the video using MoviePy.
-     - The extracted audio is sent to the `/transcribe` endpoint in your docker container (compatible with Whisper or similar servers).
+     - The extracted audio is sent to the `/transcribe` endpoint in your inference container.
      - The returned transcript is used for vectorization.
   2. **Frame Extraction:**
-     - Frames are extracted at 1-second intervals (and the first frame) using OpenCV.
+     - Frames are extracted at n-second intervals using OpenCV.
      - Frames are returned as base64-encoded JPEGs for downstream processing or vectorization.
-- Both transcript (text) and frames (images) are returned.

 **Return Values:**